Yin Yoga Poses For Beginners – The 7 Yin Yoga Poses To Learn First

-Now, this does not mean Yin yoga is any easier, but memorizing Yin poses is easier because there are only seven main Yin yoga asanas.
-Of course, there are many variations of each pose, but first, let's take a look at the basic Yin yoga positions and popular Yin asanas for beginners to learn before moving on.
+However, memorizing beginner Yin poses is easier because there are only seven main Yin yoga asanas.
+Of course, there are many variations of each pose, but first, let's look at the foundational Yin yoga poses for beginners that you should learn first before moving onto advanced variations.

 Article content: